Local Regulations

 Required Documentation

-- Insurance Certificates: Proof of adequate insurance coverage for the restoration project and personnel.
+- Insurance Certificates: Proof of insurance coverage for liability and worker’s compensation.

 Inspection Process

-- Initial Assessment: Conduct a thorough assessment of the property to identify restoration needs and compliance requirements.
+- Initial Assessment: Conduct a thorough assessment of the property to identify the extent of damage and necessary repairs.